IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 #### 1:54.1.2.4 Resource Subscription Search [ITI-113]

-This transaction is used for searching existing Subscriptions.
+This transaction is used for searching existing Subscriptions Resource.

 For more details see the detailed [[ITI-113] transaction description](ITI-113.html)

+#### 1:54.1.2.5 Resource SubscriptionTopic Search [ITI-114]

+This transaction is used for searching existing SubscriptionsTopic Resource.

+For more details see the detailed [[ITI-114] transaction description](ITI-114.html)